Woman Is the Nigger of the World: Response to criticism

-Through radio and television interviews, Lennon described his use of the term "nigger" as referring to any oppressed person.
+Through radio and television interviews, Lennon described his use of the term nigger as referring to any oppressed person.
 Apple Records placed an advertisement for the single in the 6 May issue of Billboard magazine featuring a recent statement, unrelated to the song, by prominent black Congressman Ron Dellums to demonstrate the broader use of the term.
 Lennon also referred to Dellums's statement during an appearance on The Dick Cavett Show, where he and Ono performed the song with the band Elephant's Memory.
 Because of the controversial title, ABC asked Cavett to apologise to the audience in advance for the song's content; otherwise the performance would not have been shown.
 Cavett disliked giving the statement, saying in the 2010 documentary LENNONYC:

 I had John and Yoko on, and the suits said: "We're gonna write a little insert just before the song for you to say."
 I said, "You are going to censor my guests after I get them on the show?
 This is ludicrous."
 So they wrote this thing, and I went in and taped it in order to retain the song.
 About 600 protests did come in.
 None of them about the song!
 All of them about, quote: "that mealy-mouthed statement you forced Dick to say before the show.
 Don't you believe we're grown up..."
 Oh, God.
 It was wonderful in that sense; it gave me hope for the republic.

 Lennon also visited the offices of Ebony and Jet magazines with comedian/activist Dick Gregory and appeared in a cover story, "Ex-Beatle Tells How Black Stars Changed His Life", in the 26 October 1972 issue of Jet.

+Lennon defended the song, stating: "I know it was political with a capital P, but that was what I had in my bag at the time, and I wasn't just going to throw them away because they were political", before going on to say he still liked the song.

+John and Yoko would continue to defend the song in multiple 1980 interviews, including John Lennon's last interview on 8 December 1980.
+Yoko would continue expressing support for the song, admitting its controversial nature in a 2015 interview.

 Reissues

 An edited version of the song was included on the 1975 compilation album Shaved Fish.
 The song was reissued as the B-side to "Stand by Me" on 4 April 1977.
-It was also included on Working Class Hero: The Definitive Lennon and the Gimme Some Truth box set.
+The song is absent from the Gimme Some Truth.
+The Ultimate Mixes box set, but does appear on the John Lennon Signature Box.

+The song was omitted from the new mix of Some Time in New York City, released on October 10th 2025 as part of the Power to the People Deluxe Box, despite being the album’s original opening track.